alexnm/house-moldovan-blog/src/posts/spotlights/iguazu.md

 layout: layouts/spotlight.njk
 pageTitle: Two sides of Iguazu Falls
 subTitle: Feel the power of the water above and below the falls
-headline: Split between Argentina and Brasil, Iguazu is one of the most spectacular falls in the world.
+headline: Split between Argentina and Brazil, Iguazu is one of the most spectacular falls in the world.
 Read this article to see what you can do on each side.
 coverThumb: /img/brasil/iguazu-brasil.jpg
 coverImage: /img/brasil/iguazu-brasil.jpg
 region: 🌎 Iguazu Falls